-Studies by Dowling and Morrison (1989) and Kreuzer (2003), and reported by Towsey (2005) of quartz veins from over 200 gold mines in North Queensland indicate that the Charters Towers gold-bearing veins are typical of granitic rather than sub-volcanic hosts.

-Campbell and King (2012) conclude that there is consensus amongst researchers and explorers who have worked on the Charters Towers vein systems that there is potential for additional gold-bearing veins of economic significance to be discovered away from the gold deposits in the immediate Charters Towers area, which suggests that the outlying areas may contain undiscovered deposits of economic interest.
-One important point about the Charters Towers vein systems that Campbell and King (2012) highlighted was that lodes have been mined down dip for more than 900 meters vertically.
-Drilling has intersected mineralization grading over 20g/t gold at depths of over 1,200 meters.
-Although the host rocks for the mineralization have different local names when compared to those in the Mingela area (separated by only 40km), the date of mineralization is the same.
+Studies by Dowling and Morrison (1989) and Kreuzer (2003) and Towsey (2005) of quartz veins from over 200 gold mines in North Queensland indicate that the Charters Towers gold bearing veins are typical of granitic rather than sub volcanic hosts.
+Campbell and King (2012) conclude that there is consensus amongst researchers and explorers who have worked on the Charters Towers vein systems that there is potential for additional gold bearing veins of economic significance to be discovered away from the gold deposits in the immediate Charters Towers area, which suggests that the outlying areas may contain undiscovered deposits of economic interest.
+One important point about the Charters Towers vein systems that Campbell and King (2012) highlighted was that lodes have been mined down dip for more than 900 metres vertically.
+Drilling has intersected mineralization grading over 20 g/t gold at depths of over 1,200 metres.
+Although the host rocks for the mineralization have different local names when compared to those in the Mingela area (separated by only 40 km), the date of mineralization is the same.

-Intrusive Related Gold Deposits
+3.5 Intrusive Related Gold Deposits

-North Queensland intrusive related breccia systems are large bulk tonnage systems which can have an extensive depth extent, well in excess of 500m vertical depth.
+North Queensland intrusive related breccia systems are large bulk tonnage systems which can have an extensive depth extent, well in excess of 500 m vertical depth.
 Significant polymetallic mineralisation accompanies the hydrothermal system, present as sulphidic veins and alteration.
-These features are illustrated in Figures 5- 8 for the multi-million ounce gold breccia systems at Mt Leyshon and Mt Wright.

-According to Sillitoe (1991), intrusion-related gold mineralization has the following characteristics:
+These features are illustrated in Figures 6-7 for the multi million ounce gold breccia systems at Mount Leyshon and Mount Wright.
+According to Sillitoe (1991), intrusion related gold mineralization has the following characteristics:

-- 1) Metaluminous, subalkalic intrusions of intermediate to felsic composition, that span the boundary between ilmenite and magnetite series; - 2) CO2-bearing hydrothermal fluids; - 3) A metal assemblage that variably includes gold with anomalous bismuth, tungsten, arsenic, molybdenum, tellurium, and/or antimony, and typically has non-economic base-metal concentrations; - 4) Comparatively restricted zones of hydrothermal alteration within granitoids; and - 5) A continental tectonic setting well inboard of inferred or recognized convergent plate boundaries.
+- Metaluminous, subalkalic intrusions of intermediate to felsic composition that span the boundary between ilmenite and magnetite series; - CO2 bearing hydrothermal fluids; - A metal assemblage that variably includes gold with anomalous bismuth, tungsten, arsenic, molybdenum, tellurium and/or antimony; and typically has non economic base metal concentrations; - Comparatively restricted zones of hydrothermal alteration within granitoids; and - A continental tectonic setting well inboard of inferred or recognized convergent plate boundaries.

-Intrusive-related systems discussed here may also contain significant associated metals such as copper and molybdenum mineralization.
+Intrusive related systems discussed here may also contain significant associated metals such as copper and molybdenum mineralization.
 It is possible that some gold-bearing systems may lead into copper-gold porphyries or molybdenum-bearing intrusive systems.

-Most of the centres of Permo-Carboniferous intrusive-extrusive activity in North Queensland occur in occasionally subtle but nonetheless clearly defined corridors (figure 3).
-These corridors have various orientations.
+Most centres of Permo-Carboniferous intrusive-extrusive activity in North Queensland occur in occasionally subtle but nonetheless clearly defined corridors which have various orientations.
 A northeast trending alignment of intrusive-extrusive and breccia complexes is prominent in the Leyshon and Pajingo corridors.
-These probably represent deepseated, transcurrent structures or faults associated with the development of the Northeastern Australia continental margin in the late Palaeozoic.
+These probably represent deep seated transcurrent structures or faults associated with development of the northeastern Australia continental margin in the late Palaeozoic.
+Key prospective characteristics of the Permo-Carboniferous, intrusive related gold mineralised systems in North Queensland are: